 C functions are allowed to raise exceptions and it is possible for the ML code to handle these exceptions.
 A C function cannot declare exceptions locally, however.
-As an example, consider the ML declaration:
+For technical reasons, we must first acquire an evaluation context, which can be obtained using the special built-in primitive \\get\ctx: